Industries We Serve

 Importers and Exporters

-Importers and exporters are expected to understand and comply with International Trade Compliance, Import/Export Global Trade Compliance and Global Trade Management BIS and OFAC regulations.
+Importers and exporters are expected to understand and comply with International Trade Compliance, Import/Export Global Trade Compliance and Global Trade Management BIS compliance and OFAC regulations.
 Failure to comply may result in civil or criminal penalties and fines from $10,000 to more than $1 million.

 Compliance programs for registered exporters and importers should be engaged in Restricted Party Screening against the following prohibited Restricted Party Lists: